 Position Switches For Comfort - Position the Switch (or Switches) where your foot is relaxed and you are most comfortable.
 You want to be able to permit your foot to rest naturally on the pedal, not be reaching for it or needing to hold your foot "up" to keep it from activating the switch.

 Adjust Footswitch Sensitivity - Each footswitch has a sensitivity adjustment for fine tuning to your specific needs.
 Ensure that there is a high enough resistance, so that you do not accidentally activate the pedals.
 Otherwise you will find yourself trying to "hold" the weight of your foot which will be tiring at best or could lead to issues from the constant state of tension in the lower leg muscles.

 Work From a Seated Position - Foot pedals generally work best when working from a seated position.
-Repeatedly activating a foot pedal while standing can be uncomfortable as the foot tends to be held in a state of extension.
+Repeatedly activating a foot pedal while standing can be uncomfortable as the foot tends to be held in a state of dorsiflexion.
 This requires a constant tension of the lower leg muscles in order to avoid accidental activation (i.e. activation will occur if the leg is relaxed and the foot is permitted to return to a natural flat position).

 Watch for Symptoms of Overuse - With any repetitive action, there is a risk of developing Repetitive Strain Injuries (RSI).
 The feet are capable of heavy usage and do tend to have increased circulation which may reduce this risk.
 However, if you suspect that discomfort is at all related to the usage of a footswitch it would be wise to reduce, or even temporarily suspend, this usage in order to help identify the source of the discomfort.
 As with any device, care should be taken to ensure that potential issues are addressed as soon as symptoms become evident, rather than ignoring the symptoms and permitting an addressable concern to be elevated to a serious problem.